configcat-labs/configcat-openfeature-sample/README.md

 3. Add your [ConfigCat SDK Key](https://app.configcat/sdkkey) to `index.js`;

-4. Make a get request with the user email you're targeting to see a list of pro-AI models.
+4. Make a get request with the user email you're targeting to see a list of pro-AI models:

 ```bash
 cURL http://localhost:3000/models -H "x-user-email: tom@whisker.co" | jq